Policy Makers, Global Experts, and Traditional Gurus

 The audience included Secretary-rank IAS officers, CXO-level corporate heads such as from TATA Power and IndiaBulls, reps. from Kaivalyadham and the Art of Living, Senior Physicians, and social entrepreneurs.

-The discussion examined the role of Pranayama in the National Education Policy, pathways to generate scientific evidence for traditional knowledge systems, and strategies to mainstream meditation within medical practice.
+The discussion explored the role of Pranayama in policy making such as the new Education Bill, importance of generating scientific evidence for traditional knowledge systems, and strategies to mainstream meditation within medical practice.
 Journalists from leading national dailies and television attended as well.
 Media coverage and audience quotes are inset below.

 Dr Sheva Carr, United States representative to the 2nd WHO Global Summit on Traditional Medicine, underscored the importance of building robust scientific evidence to enable wider international acceptance of traditional practices.
 For this purpose, a knowledge repository has been launched by the Hon'ble Prime Minister of India at the recently concluded WHO Summit.